Nyc0/nextjs-blog/posts/First-draft.md

     2. Clean JSON, item not display will be removed
 4. Use branches and pull requests
 5. Learn how to scrap dynamic websites
+6. Ensure that Github actions are not running in parrallel